The ART Training Scheme offers training, support and motivation to ringing teachers.

 The scheme is based on best practice from the worlds of ringing, other

-hobbies & education; supplemented with university research
+hobbies and education; supplemented with university research

 findings into how best to coach practical skills.